kelnos/genberrypi-builder/README.md

 Your other option is to resize the filesystem after installing it, by first using `parted` to expand the partition to the full size of the SD card, and then using `resize2fs` to expand the filesystem.
+This process is detailed above.
 This might be a better choice, as writing out a mostly-empty disk image to your SD card will take quite a while, whereas expanding a filesystem should be rather quick, since it only needs to write out some new superblocks and adjust some metadata.

 ### Swap ###